olivewind/stupid-env/README.md

 # stupid-env
-A cli for checking and quickly switching stupid development environments
+A cli for checking and quickly switching and persisting environment variables

 ## Getting started
 ``` bash